 Other Community/Public Meetings and Events

-Staff is not scheduling community meetings and in-person applicant meetings at this time.
-Applicants may meet with staff virtually via phone and email.
+Staff is not scheduling live community meetings and in-person applicant meetings at this time.
+Applicants may meet with staff virtually via phone and email or online.

 Historic Zoning Department Procedures